braintree/pg_ha_migrations/README.md

 Migrations prefixed with `safe_` prefer concurrent operations where available, set low lock timeouts where appropriate, and decompose operations into multiple safe steps.

+[Running multiple DDL statements inside a transaction acquires exclusive locks on all of the modified objects](https://medium.com/braintree-product-technology/postgresql-at-scale-database-schema-changes-without-downtime-20d3749ed680#cc22).
+For that reason, this gem [disables DDL transactions](./lib/pg_ha_migrations.rb:8) by default.
+You can change this by resetting `ActiveRecord::Migration.disable_ddl_transaction` in your application.

 The following functionality is currently unsupported:

 - Rollbacks